oliverharboe/IdiotAntidote/README.md

 So buckle up, hit start, and prepare to get smarter (or at least fake it really well).
 Good luck, you stupid piece of shit

+## psst...
+You can use Mitrals.ai's API free-tier models – lack of money isn't the reason you're stupid ;-)